ChienChihYeh/vue-cornerstone-project/README.md

 # Vue-Cornerstone3D

-This is a showcase of Cornerstone3D integration in a Vue application, featuring:
+This is a showcase of Cornerstone3D integration in Vue application, featuring:

 - A new DICOM image loader
 - Custom web image loader